fredrohn/cse15l-lab-reports/lab-report-2-week-1.md

 It will prompt you to type in the same password you used to access the server, and after that, it's done.

 Once its in the server, you can access the file by using SSH and then if you use the ls command you should see the file.
-You can run it by using:
+You can compile and run it by using:

 ```
 javac WhereAmI.java
 java WhereAmI